infracost/docs/docs/infracost_cloud/get_started.md

     INFRACOST_ENABLE_CLOUD: true
 ```

-This instructs the Infracost CLI to sends its [JSON output](/docs/features/cli_commands/#examples) to Infracost Cloud.
+This instructs the Infracost CLI to send its [JSON output](/docs/features/cli_commands/#examples) to Infracost Cloud.
 This JSON output does not contain any cloud credentials or secrets.

 ### 6. Send a pull request